Is the UK in for a white Christmas?

 A lot of uncertainty remains in the forecast for Thursday and Friday, although there is likely to be a contrast in conditions experienced by the north and the south, the Met Office said.

-Anywhere south of Wales looks likely to see milder temperatures, cloud and rain, while anywhere north of Wales may have colder and brighter weather with a higher chance of snow.
+Anywhere south of Wales looks likely to see milder temperatures, cloud and rain, while anywhere north of Wales may have colder and brighter weather, with a higher chance of snow.

 Ms Shuttleworth said: “It’s that boundary between the cold and the warm air which is where the uncertainty is, and that’s where the greatest risk of seeing any snow or sleet is.”